Brand image vs. brand identity—both subjects have much to do with consumer opinion, but they have a distinct difference.

-Brand Image: Meaning
+Brand image: Meaning

 Simply put, a brand image is how customers perceive your brand.
 It’s how they feel about your brand.
 In a way, your brand image is a direct correlation to your brand identity.
-How you want your audience to feel and think about you is dependent on how you constructed your brand identity.
+How you want your audience to feel and think about you is dependent on how you construct your brand identity.

-Unlike brand identity, which you must begin forming right away, your brand image develops over time.
+Unlike your brand identity, which you must begin forming right away, your brand image develops over time.
 Your audience will build an idea of your brand based on observations and interactions with you.

-Your brand can be perceived differently among many people, so building a consistent brand image is no easy task.
+Your brand can be perceived differently by many people, so building a consistent brand image is no easy task.
 However, if you have consistency as a major factor during the brand identity process, it will likely follow through with your brand image.